Ireland '23 - Day 14 - Boyne Valley - Tara & Nowth/Newgrange

 Newgrange - To think that a large group of organized people who lived 5,000 years ago constructed this immense burial monument and oriented its one & only entrance to align perfectly with a single day's sunrise, in the solar year, the main effect lasting only a few moments, is astounding.

-Yet what a moment it is ! ....the start of a new year and a profound symbol of rebirth, brought about the cosmos, with amazing precision !
+Yet what a moment it is ! ....the start of a new year and a profound symbol of rebirth, brought about by the cosmos, with amazing precision !

 Go to next page - Carlingford